ietf-wg-cellar/flac-specification/flac.md

 The audio data is composed of one or more audio frames.
 Each frame consists of a frame header, which contains a sync code, information about the frame like the block size, sample rate, number of channels, et cetera, and an 8-bit CRC.
 The frame header also contains either the sample number of the first sample in the frame (for variable block size streams), or the frame number (for fixed block size streams).
 This allows for fast, sample-accurate seeking to be performed.
 Following the frame header are encoded subframes, one for each channel.
 The frame is then zero-padded to a byte boundary and finished with a frame footer containing a checksum for the frame.
 Each subframe has its own header that specifies how the subframe is encoded.

-Since a decoder MAY start decoding in the middle of a stream, there MUST be a method to determine the start of a frame.
-A 15-bit sync code begins each frame.
-The sync code will not appear anywhere else in the frame header.
-However, since it MAY appear in the subframes, the decoder has two other ways of ensuring a correct sync.
-The first is to check that the rest of the frame header contains no invalid data.
-Even this is not foolproof since valid header patterns can still occur within the subframes.
-The decoder's final check is to generate an 8-bit CRC of the frame header and compare this to the CRC stored at the end of the frame header.
+In order to allow a decoder to start decoding at any place in the stream, each frame starts with a byte-aligned 15-bit sync code.
+However, since it is not guaranteed the sync code does not appear elsewhere in the frame, the decoder can check that it synced correctly by parsing the rest of the frame header and validating the frame header CRC.

-Also, since a decoder MAY start decoding at an arbitrary frame in the stream, each frame header MUST contain some basic information about the stream because the decoder MAY not have access to the STREAMINFO metadata block at the start of the stream.
+Furthermore, to allow a decoder to start decoding at any place in the stream even without having received a streaminfo metadata block, each frame header contains some basic information about the stream.
 This information includes sample rate, bits per sample, number of channels, etc. Since the frame header is pure overhead, it has a direct effect on the compression ratio.
 To keep the frame header as small as possible, FLAC uses lookup tables for the most commonly used values for frame properties.
 When a certain property has a value that is not covered by the lookup table, the decoder is directed to find the value of that property (for example the sample rate) at the end of the frame header or in the streaminfo metadata block.
-In case a frame header refers to the streaminfo metadata block, the file is not 'streamable', see [section format subset](#format-subset) for details.
+If a frame header refers to the streaminfo metadata block, the file is not 'streamable', see [section format subset](#format-subset) for details.
 In this way, the file is streamable and the frame header size small for all of the most common forms of audio data.

 Individual subframes (one for each channel) are coded separately within a frame, and appear serially in the stream.
 In other words, the encoded audio data is NOT channel-interleaved.
 This reduces decoder complexity at the cost of requiring larger decode buffers.
 Each subframe has its own header specifying the attributes of the subframe, like prediction method and order, residual coding parameters, etc. Each subframe header is followed by the encoded audio data for that channel.

 # Format subset
 The FLAC format specifies a subset of itself as the Subset format.
 The purpose of this is to ensure that any streams encoded according to the Subset are truly "streamable", meaning that a decoder that cannot seek within the stream can still pick up in the middle of the stream and start decoding.
 It also makes hardware decoder implementations more practical by limiting the encoding parameters such that decoder buffer sizes and other resource requirements can be easily determined.
 The `flac` command-line tool, part of the FLAC reference implementation, (see section [implementation status](#implementation-status)) generates Subset streams by default unless the `--lax` command-line option is used.
 The Subset makes the following limitations on what MAY be used in the stream:

-- The [sample rate bits](#sample-rate-bits) in the frame header MUST be 0b0001-0b1110, i.e. the frame header MUST NOT refer to the streaminfo metadata block to find the sample rate.
+- The [sample rate bits](#sample-rate-bits) in the frame header MUST be 0b0001-0b1110, i.e. the frame header MUST NOT refer to the streaminfo metadata block to describe the sample rate.
-- The [bits depth bits](#bit-depth-bits) in the frame header MUST be 0b001-0b111, i.e. the frame header MUST NOT refer to the streaminfo metadata block to find the bit depth.
+- The [bits depth bits](#bit-depth-bits) in the frame header MUST be 0b001-0b111, i.e. the frame header MUST NOT refer to the streaminfo metadata block to describe the bit depth.
 - The stream MUST NOT contain blocks with more than 16384 inter-channel samples, i.e. the maximum block size must not be larger than 16384.
 - Audio with a sample rate less than or equal to 48000 Hz MUST NOT be contained in blocks with more than 4608 inter-channel samples, i.e. the maximum block size used for this audio must not be larger than 4608.
 - Linear prediction subframes (see section [linear predictor subframe](#linear-predictor-subframe)) containing audio with a sample rate less than or equal to 48000 Hz MUST have a predictor order less than or equal to 12, i.e. the subframe type bits in the subframe header (see [subframe header section](#subframe-header)) MUST NOT be 0b101100-0b111111.